Sites

 1. Click on Domains in the dashboard sidebar.

-2. Click the delete icon (a trashcan/bin) for your site in the right edge of the site list in the site list in the lower half of the page.
+2. Click the delete icon (a trash bin) for your site in the lower section of the page.

 3. A confirmation prompt will appear.
-Click the red button to confirm the operation, or click the cancel button to cancel it.
+Click the "Delete Site" button to confirm the operation, or click the cancel button to cancel it.

 Note that deleting a site does not delete the domains, applications, and certificates attached to the site - it only deletes the site configuration from the dashboard and removes the site from the web server configuration.